-

 with Frederike Ohnewald

-Δ SATOURDAY WORKSHOP FOR FAMILIES
+Δ SATOURDAY WORKSHOP FOR FAMILIES“Who do I want to be?”

 Masks can give their wearers strength, courage or imagination.
 The participants are inspired by the masks in the exhibition "Green Sky, Blue Grass.
 Colors order worlds" and think about how they want to be.
 Afterwards, they design their own strength-giving figures.